 - Cloudy, discolored eggs

 Any eggs that appear to have died should be discarded immediately.
 If you are not sure, mark the egg with a question mark and set it for a few more days.
-Candle again at day 10, but only that egg.
+Candle again on day 10, but only that egg.

 Avoid over-candling.
 It’s so neat seeing the babies develop, but the more you handle the eggs, the higher the chance that you’ll drop it or infect it with some kind of deadly pathogen.